LONDON MARKETS: FTSE 100 At One-week High, With HSBC, Shell Boosted By Earnings

 Continue Reading Below

-U.K. blue-chip stocks rose Thursday, with Royal Dutch Shell PLC and HSBC Holdings PLC advancing after earnings reports, as data showed U.K. services-sector activity is on the rise.
+U.K. blue-chip stocks rose Thursday, helped by earnings-driven jumps for Royal Dutch Shell PLC and HSBC Holdings PLC, as data showed U.K. services-sector activity on the rise.

 Another wave of earnings reports came into the market Thursday, helping drive shares of HSBC, Shell and RSA Insurance Group PLC (RSA.LN) to the top of the benchmark.